dadrus/jpa-unit/README.md

 Bootstrapping of the data base schema, as well as the handling of its evolution over a period of time is a crucial topic.
 To enable a data base schema & contents setup close to the productive environment in which the JPA provider usually relies on this given DB setup, the corresponding data base specific actions need to be done before the JPA provider is loaded by accessing the data base directly.
 JPA Unit enables this by the usage of the `@Bootstrapping` annotation.
 A dedicated method of a test class, which implements a data base scheme & contents setup can be annotated with this annotation and is required to have one parameter of type `DataSource`.
 JPA Unit will execute this method very early in its bootstrapping process.
 Because of this neither `EntityManager` nor `EntityManagerFactory` cannot be used at this time.

+For tests, which use this feature, the JPA provider should be configured not to drop and create the data base schema on start, rather to verify it.
+For e.g. Hibernate this can be achieved by setting the `hibernate.hbm2ddl.auto` property to the value `validate`.

 Usage example (bootstrapping with FlywayDB):

 ```.java